inzk0518/tp/docs/DeveloperGuide.md

 The `AddContactCommandParser` class is responsible for parsing the command input.
 It utilises `ArgumentTokenizer` to split the input string based on defined prefixes (`PREFIX_NAME`, `PREFIX_PHONE`, etc)

-The parser constructs a new `Person` object that is wrapped inside a `AddContactCommand`.
+The parser constructs a new `Contact` object that is wrapped inside a `AddContactCommand`.

 Validation done:
 - Ensures compulsory fields are present